COB LED Basics: A Beginner's Guide

 1. COB LEDs

-The main component of a COB LED lighting system would obviously be the lights themselves.
-The term COB stands for “Chip On Board”, and refers to the fact that each unit is actually several LED (Light Emitting Diode) chips mounted together on the same substrate, which is often ceramic or metal.
-LEDs are semiconductors that produce photons of light when electrons flow across a junction and fill “electron holes” on the other side.
+The primary component of a COB LED lighting system is, of course, the lights themselves.
+COB stands for "Chip On Board" and refers to several LED (Light Emitting Diode) chips mounted together on the same substrate, typically ceramic or metal.
+LEDs are semiconductors that produce photons of light when electrons flow across a junction and fill "electron holes" on the other side.

-• Color temperature (how “warm” or “cool” is the color of the light?)
+- Color temperature: How "warm" or "cool" is the light?

-• Maximum current (how many amps of current can you drive the LED with before it dies?)
+- Maximum current: How many amps of current can you drive the LED with before it fails?

-• Relative Spectral Distribution (what wavelengths of light are most concentrated in the light produced by the COB?
-Does it peak in the blue range or red range?)
+- Relative Spectral Distribution: What wavelengths of light are most concentrated in the light produced by the COB?

-So, how do these little chips get mounted?
-Well, if there are screw holes in the board, you can screw them down, but the better alternative is always to get a holder, if possible.
+How do these chips get mounted?
+If there are screw holes in the board, you can screw them down, but a better alternative is to use a holder if possible.

-If you hate soldering or don’t have an iron, you’re in luck.
-Many COBs have matching holders that can be used to mount the COB to the heat sink and also offer a push-in connection for wiring to the COB terminals.
-The holders fit over top of the COB, and screw down into the heat sink, sandwiching the COB and forcing it to press tightly against the sink.
-Once it’s in place, you can simply push wire into the holder’s terminals (the white plastic pieces you see on the silver holders in the picture below), which press down on the corner contact points of the COB.
-Nice and simple!
+If you dislike soldering or don't have an iron, you're in luck.
+Many COBs have matching holders that can mount the COB to the heat sink and provide a push-in connection for wiring to the COB terminals.
+The holders fit over the COB and screw down into the heat sink, pressing the COB tightly against it.
+Once in place, you can push wires into the holder's terminals, which press down on the COB's contact points.
+Simple and effective!

 Reflectors

-If you want to focus your light more, you can add reflectors that attach to the front of the COBs (this often requires a separate adapter though).
-You can get reflectors in different angles, colors and materials, depending on what you need to accomplish.
-You can also attach glass lenses or diffusers to the reflectors to protect the COBs from dirt, water, and other garden gunk.
+If you want to focus your light more, you can add reflectors that attach to the front of the COBs.
+This often requires a separate adapter.
+Reflectors come in various angles, colors, and materials based on your needs.
+You can also attach glass lenses or diffusers to protect the COBs from dirt, water, and other contaminants.

 2. Heat Sinks

-Despite being very energy-efficient, high-powered COB LEDs do dissipate a lot of power in the form of heat.
-If this heat builds, it can alter the COB’s characteristics and subsequently damage the unit, so it must be removed somehow.
-The sole purpose of heat sinks in a COB light system is to pull this heat away from the COBs and keep them running as cool as possible.
-Heat sinks are most often made of aluminum, which is a great conductor.
+Despite their energy efficiency, high-powered COB LEDs dissipate a lot of power as heat.
+If this heat accumulates, it can alter the COB's characteristics and damage the unit.
+Heat sinks in a COB light system pull this heat away, keeping the COBs cool.
+Typically made of aluminum, heat sinks are excellent conductors.

 Active Heat Sinks

-Active heat sinks are those that use a fan to blow air over the fins to help remove the heat.
-If you use an actively cooled heat sink, you can get away with a much smaller unit than you could if you went passive.
-The risk with active cooling is that if the power supply running the fan were to ever die, the heat sink alone may not be able to cool the COB sufficiently.
+Active heat sinks use a fan to blow air over the fins, helping to remove the heat.
+With an actively cooled heat sink, you can use a smaller unit compared to passive cooling.
+However, the risk is that if the fan's power supply fails, the heat sink alone may not adequately cool the COB.

 Passive Heat Sinks